Tidal (service): Artist ownership

-In June 2015, Lil Wayne joined the service's roster as an artist co-owner, kicking off the partnership by exclusively releasing a track on the service called "Glory".
-On February 23, 2016, T.I. joined the service's roster as the latest co-owner, kicking off the partnership by releasing "Money Talk", a single from his tenth album, Dime Trap, exclusively on the service as well as the album was streamed live from Greenbriar Mall in Atlanta.
+In June 2015, Lil Wayne joined the service's roster as an artist co-owner, starting the partnership by exclusively releasing a track on the service called "Glory".
+On February 23, 2016, T.I. joined the service's roster as the latest co-owner, beginning the partnership by releasing "Money Talk", a single from his tenth album, Dime Trap, exclusively on the service; his album was also streamed live on Tidal from Greenbriar Mall in Atlanta.

-On July 1, 2017, it was reported Kanye West left Tidal as co-owner and shareholder, after a financial argument with its board of directors regarding compensation for his contributions to the company.
-West later demanded payment from Tidal of $3 million for his inclusion on marketing efforts, video production, and claiming the release of his 2016 album, The Life of Pablo, being the reason for Tidal's 1.5 million subscriber increase soon following the release.
+On July 1, 2017, it was reported Kanye West had left Tidal as co-owner and shareholder, after a financial argument with its board of directors regarding compensation for his contributions to the company.
+West later demanded payment from Tidal of $3 million for his inclusion on marketing efforts, video production, and claiming the release of his 2016 album The Life of Pablo was the reason for Tidal's 1.5 million subscriber increase soon after the release.
 In response, Tidal stated West failed to deliver the videos he promised on his contract.

 Releases

-In April 2015, Tidal exclusives included Beyoncé releasing a video of her performing "Die With You", a never-before-heard original song, dedicated to her and Jay-Z's wedding anniversary, Madonna releasing a teaser of her upcoming music video at the time for "Ghosttown" and Rihanna debuting her brand new song and music video "American Oxygen".
+In April 2015, Tidal exclusives included Beyoncé releasing a video of her performing "Die With You", a never-before-heard original song, dedicated to her and Jay-Z's wedding anniversary, Madonna releasing a teaser of her upcoming music video for "Ghosttown", and Rihanna debuting her new song and music video "American Oxygen".

+In May 2015, Nicki Minaj and Beyoncé released the official "Feeling Myself" music video exclusively on Tidal.

 In January 2016, Tidal released Rihanna's Anti as a one-week exclusive stream.
 In February 2016, Tidal secured an exclusive initial release with Kanye West's The Life of Pablo.
 West went on to vow that the album would "never appear on any other services [than Tidal]", nor would it ever be for sale.
 On April 23, 2016, Beyoncé released her second visual album, Lemonade, for streaming exclusively on Tidal.
 On April 25, it was made available for purchase by track or album on Amazon Music and the iTunes store and on May 6, it arrived at physical retailers.

 Jay-Z's 2017 album 4:44 debuted on Tidal.
 The next year, Jay-Z released a collaborative album with Beyoncé, Everything Is Love, via Tidal.

 Livestreaming

-Tidal regularly streams concerts live and on-demand including the Made in America festival and TIDAL X Brooklyn.
+Tidal regularly streams concerts live and on-demand, including the Made in America festival and TIDAL X Brooklyn.
 In 2018, Tidal live-streamed Hot 97's 25th annual Summer Jam.
 Also in 2018, Tidal partnered with Equal Justice Initiative to live-stream The Concert for Peace and Justice.
-The concert commemorated the opening of The National Memorial for Peace and Justice and The Legacy Museum, both located in Montgomery, Alabama.
+The concert commemorated the opening of The National Memorial for Peace and Justice and The Legacy Museum, both in Montgomery, Alabama.

 Reception

-Shortly after Tidal's launch and press conference, the mobile version of the service shot to the top 20 of the U.S. iPhone Apps chart.
-Following criticism for its "out-of-touch marketing campaign", two weeks later, the app had already fallen out of the top 700 rankings of the same list.
+Shortly after Tidal's launch and press conference, the mobile version of the service entered the top 20 of the U.S. iPhone apps chart.
+Following criticism for its "out-of-touch marketing campaign", two weeks later, the app had already fallen out of the top 700 rankings in the same list.